 People have lots of opinions about mayonnaise, which is perhaps the most divisive condiment there is.
 Many Americans can’t stand it; others can’t live without it.
 And then, of course, there’s the debate over which mayonnaise brand is best.
 Hellmann’s or Heinz?
 Kraft or Duke’s?

-But there's only one mayonnaise that has garnered a cult-like following among chefs around the world: Kewpie mayonnaise, the umami-rich Japanese mayo that comes in an unmistakable red and white checkered bottle that's decorated with an image of the emblematic Kewpie baby.
-It's tangy, rich, and salty-sweet, with a secret ingredient not found in most American mayos.
+But there’s only one mayonnaise that has garnered a passionate following among chefs around the world: Kewpie mayonnaise, the umami-rich Japanese mayo that comes in an unmistakable red and white checkered bottle that’s decorated with an image of the iconic Kewpie baby.
+It’s tangy, rich, and salty-sweet, with a secret ingredient not found in most American mayos.

-Momofuku's David Chang (who also hosts the Netflix show Ugly Delicious) once told Food & Wine that Kewpie was "the best mayonnaise in the world."
-Jason Halverson, former chef of Stones Throw in San Francisco, has described it as "like mayo on crack" and prizes Kewpie for being a "hidden go-to ingredient."
-Chef Niki Nakayama of n/naka in Los Angeles (who also appeared on the first season of Chef's Table) says she always has Kewpie in her fridge.
+Momofuku’s David Chang (who also hosts the Netflix show Ugly Delicious) once told Food & Wine that Kewpie was “the best mayonnaise in the world.”
+Jason Halverson, former chef of Stones Throw in San Francisco, prizes Kewpie for being a “hidden go-to ingredient.”
+Chef Niki Nakayama of n/naka in Los Angeles (who also appeared on the first season of Chef’s Table) says she always has Kewpie in her fridge.